RarelyCharlie/rarelycharlie.github.io/_howto/diary.md

 Everyone on the Internet can see your diary, unless it's in a listener-only forum.

 If you plan to post secrets in your diary that you don't want certain people to see, then you must remember never to post any details that could identify you.
-Don't let anyone know you have a diary at all, unless you completely trust them.
+Don't let anyone outside 7 Cups know you have a diary at all, unless you completely trust them.
 If they know you have a diary, they might go looking for it.

 ### Staying anonymous